Two hearts share the same goal to help others after learning of heart illness

 “If you got back on track and started working out and exercising and moving and doing those things, you would actually realize you feel better,” Strickland stated.

-Rinkenbaugh says, “If you feel something is not right, your body is telling you something.”
+“If you feel something is not right, your body is telling you something,” Rinkenbaugh says.

 “Listen to your body,” adds Strickland.